trinonandi/Path-Visualizer/README.md

 A pathfinding algorithm visualizer made with Python and Pygame

 ## Inspiration
 I was studying various pathfinding algorithms as a part of my 5th semester B-tech subject Artificial Intelligence.
-But we had no hands on lab to try out those algorithms and analyze the results of different algorithms.
-So I decided to build up this application that visualizes them on three different sized grids with custom maze.
+But I did not have any hands-on lab to try out those algorithms and analyze the results.
+So I decided to build this application that visualizes them on three different sized grids with custom maze.

 ## How I made it
 I used a simple python game development module called Pygame to design the GUI.
 Then I created 3 square grids of size